pauloddr/articles/fighting-game-in-javascript.md

 Players will be able to create their own characters and customize them, both visually and gameplay-wise.

 Players begin creating a character by choosing a fighting style.
 Each fighting style has a specific, themed bonus.
-(Example: kung fu fighters earn a bonus to speed.)
+(Example: kung fu fighters would earn a bonus to speed.)

 Next, assemble the parts of the fighter/robot.
-Each box you see on the picture above will be able to be customized.
+Each box you see on the previous picture will be able to be customized.
 Different geometries are expected, as well as paint jobs, accessories, lighting effects, and so on.

 Then players will be able to fight, earn XP, money, and level up their characters.